metrorailings/OwlBlog/content/posts/week-15-insights.md

 Washington has a fantastic defensive line, but only decent pass coverage.
 I notice too many lapses in pass coverage, either among the linebackers or the secondary.
 Cover-three in particular can really expose this team.

 Outside runs also seem to frustrate Washington's defensive front.

+The secondary failed horribly on one play - two defensive backs made the wrong moves in giving up a touchdown run.